michalbogacz/scala-bazel-monorepo/README.md

 # Scala Bazel Monorepo
-Example monorepo with Scala

-Shows how Bazel and Scala can be combined into big monorepo with many microservices.
+An example of a monorepo using Bazel and Scala, demonstrating how to structure and manage multiple Scala microservice with fast efficient builds, testing, docker image building and more.

 ## Features

-Here is description of features from combining Bazel and Monorepo:
+Although, this is project is just example, it can be used as template for Scala Monorepo with Bazel.
+It contains proposed code structure, testing, formatting, image builds and other.
+List of such features is below table:

 | Feature          | Description                                                                                                          | Link                            |
 |------------------|----------------------------------------------------------------------------------------------------------------------|---------------------------------|